Shannon L. Goessling, Esq., Executive Director & Chief Legal Counsel

 Eric joined the Southeastern Legal Foundation from the office of U.S. Rep. Mac Collins (R-GA), where he served in both the Washington and Georgia offices.
 A graduate of several leadership programs, Eric holds several leadership positions in his community.
 He received a B.A. in Political Science from Georgia State University.

-Todd Young is Policy Director for Southeastern Legal Foundation, an Atlanta-based constitutional public interest law firm and national policy center.
-Todd is president & CEO of DecisionMakers, Inc., a government affairs and corporate communications firm.
+Todd Young is Chief Operating Officer for Southeastern Legal Foundation, an Atlanta-based constitutional public interest law firm and national policy center.
 He has served with the Foundation since 1994, directing policy, outreach and media relations programs.
 In 2003, he was named one of Georgia's "16 to Watch: On the Rise Under 40" in the Daily Report, the state's daily legal newspaper.

 Todd helped author the landmark unemployment insurance study stimulating more than $1.75 billion in unemployment insurance tax cuts in five SE states, including Georgia, South Carolina, Virginia, Florida, and North Carolina.
 Listed since 1998 in The Heritage Foundation's Guide to Public Policy Experts, his work is published regularly in national newspapers and magazines, and he appears regularly on television news programs and syndicated talk radio programs.
 He received a B.A. in English from Davidson College, Davidson, NC, and a J.D. from Georgia State University College of Law.